-- demonstrate financial need (for most programs); - be a U.S. citizen or an eligible noncitizen; - have a valid Social Security number (with the exception of students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau); - be registered with Selective Service if you're a male (you must register between the ages of 18 and 25); - be enrolled or accepted for enrollment as a regular student in an eligible degree program; - be enrolled at least half-time (6 quarter hours) to be eligible for Direct Loan Program funds; - maintain satisfactory academic progress: - sign the certification statement on the Free Application for Federal Student Aid (FAFSA®) stating that - you are not in default on a federal student loan and do not owe money on a federal student grant and - o you will use federal student aid only for educational purposes; and - show you're qualified to obtain a college education by - having a high school diploma or a recognized equivalent such as a General Educational Development (GED) certificate; or - completing a high school education in a homeschool setting approved under state law.
+- demonstrate financial need (for most programs); - be a U.S. citizen or an eligible noncitizen; - have a valid Social Security number (with the exception of students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau); - be enrolled or accepted for enrollment as a regular student in an eligible degree program; - be enrolled at least half-time (6 quarter hours) to be eligible for Direct Loan Program funds; - maintain satisfactory academic progress; - sign the certification statement on the Free Application for Federal Student Aid (FAFSA®) stating that - $\circ\quad$ you are not in default on a federal student loan and do not owe money on a federal student grant and - o you will use federal student aid only for educational purposes; and - show you're qualified to obtain a college education by - o having a high school diploma or a recognized equivalent such as a General Educational Development (GED) certificate; or - o completing a high school education in a homeschool setting approved understate law.